|

 As one of the five Founders of the Aircraft Owners and Pilots Association, Abby Wolf was no doubt pleased to see it grow into the preeminent leader in setting national policy on matters affecting General Aviation and helping others defend our airports and advocating on behalf of personal flying.
+Therefore it will be no surprise if we first point the way to the rich resources available at

 For anyone wanting to start an airport association or other aviation advocacy group, an essential first step is obtaining a copy of Airports Then and Now, AOPA's book on developing an airport support program.
 The printed book can be obtained by those who are serious about getting started by calling AOPA's national support lines, 1 800 USA-AOPA.
 An alternative is to view or download the chapters of the book from AOPA's online service.
 The files are named in order and the first one is

+However, note that this file is in the Members' Only Section, thus one must be an AOPA member to access it.
 Another good resource from AOPA is its Flying Friendly video.
 This can be used to work with pilots at airports to build better relations with airport neighbors concerned about noise and safety.

 Consider the FAA also to be a first stop.
 The home page here has links that lead to many national, regional, and state sources of information.
 In addition, a video is available that shows how to build an airport Friend's group, a perfect complement to the book from AOPA.
 You can ask at your local FAA General Aviation District Office if the video can be loaned our, or shown at an upcoming FAA safety seminar in your area.